The Building Safety Act

 In order to make this process more transparent, and on Dame Judith Hackitt’s recommendation, a golden thread of information, captured digitally, should run through the building’s entire life cycle.

-The digital golden thread should be the single source of truth for that building at all times, recording every design decision or change made.
-This is why the Building Safety Act and Digital Golden Thread goes far beyond fire safety – this legislation will affect everyone working in the building industry, from architects to engineers to contractors .
+The digital golden thread acts as the single source of truth for that building at all times, recording every design decision or change made.
+This is why the Building Safety Act and Digital Golden Thread goes far beyond fire safety – this legislation affects everyone working in the building industry, from architects to engineers to contractors.

 The building’s information must be: